crownedgrouse/geas/README.md

 Current (C) Erlang release found is `23.4` and no patches (P) was detected.
 The global project can run starting R16B03 up to 18.1 in such case, due to use of a function introduced in R16B03 and another one removed in 18.2.
 Native x86 compilation was detected on test module.
-Recommended patches (R) is optionally proposed when an application used in code is referenced in a not installed patche, even if in this exemple, current Erlang release cannot run the project.
+Recommended patches (R) is optionally proposed when an application used in code is referenced in a not installed patche, even if in this example, current Erlang release cannot run the project.

 ## Tuning output ##